-Congratulations!
-Your plans for this vacation is taking a private sailing trip in Croatia.
-You fixed the date and preferred destination (Split, Dubrovnik, Zadar or Pula).
-But before you hire a suitable yacht for your tour, there are 4 things that you should keep in mind:
+After you set the date and preferred destination (Split, Dubrovnik, Zadar or Pula), it is time to book a reliable sailing charter to fit your budget and travelling style..
+But before you hire a suitable yacht for your holiday adventure, there are 4 things that you should keep in mind:

 Please consider, that you will be on a sailing yacht for one week.
 There will be other people aboard and everybody should be comfortable and have a great time.
 This is why is advisable to take a comfortable vessel with enough space for all the guests and a cabin for skipper.
 If you are not sure about the yacht type and size, we can recommend best possible option for your group.

 If you wish to secure your sailing trip in Croatia, there is always a certain deposit that you need to pay in advance.
 For all Croatia yacht charters it is mandatory to pay the sailing yacht cost and base fee beforehand.
 50% of down payment should be transferred within 2-3 days after you confirmed the booking, the balance payment 4 weeks before your departure.

 In Croatia yacht charters, the most common payment method is wiring the money through the bank account.
 Lots of our clients also use REVOLUT and WISE apps to send the money.
 These are the safest, fastest and also cheapest options to pay for your charter.

 The sailing season in Mediterranean runs from April to October.
 There are, however, some different factors to consider before you set sail, such as the weather, your holiday expectations and budget.
 Prices between preseason an peak-season can fluctuate considerably.
 This will not only have an effect on your travel plans, but your overall holiday budget too.